linamolla/palmerPenguinsProject/README.md

 # palmerPenguinProject
-Collaborative project from my Python and Computing (PIC 16A) course
+Collaborative project from the PIC 16A Python and Computing course taken at UCLA.